Salt Wells Pilot Plant: Construction

 On 1 January 1945, Groves and Parsons flew to Pasadena, California, where they met with Lauritsen and Bruce Sage, who had built the China Lake Pilot Plant where the rockets were made, and it was agreed that Caltech would build and operate the pilot plant for the manufacture of the non-nuclear explosives used in the atomic bomb.
 Groves wanted the plant working within 100 days to meet the expected demand in the months to come.

 A site was chosen in the Salt Wells Valley.
 The cost of the plant and its equipment were estimated at $13 million.
 Sage was in overall charge, with particular responsibility for planning, administration and the approval of special equipment.
 William Lacey was in charge of safety; Paul A. Longwell, a chemical engineer, of technical aspects; and Palmer Sabin was chief architect.
 The firm of Holmes and Narver were chosen as architect-engineers, and Haddock Engineers as the construction contractor.
-Complicating the construction program was the fact that Los Alamos had not finalized what processes would be used.
+Complicating the construction program was that Los Alamos had not finalized what processes would be used.
 Of particular concern was whether they would use casting or hot pressing with the explosives.
 For a time, work proceeded so as to accommodate either process, but ultimately a decision was required.
 Lauritsen pushed for a decision, and in April it was decided to use the melting and casting method.

 Work commenced on 80 buildings, 52 of them permanent.
 To meet the deadline, construction was carried out around the clock.
 Equipping the plants involved its own challenges.
 As soon as specifications were drawn up for certain items, the design group would place orders for them.
 Some facilities had to be fabricated for the purpose.
 Some items were hard to locate, while others were in short supply in the wartime economy.
 The Manhattan Project's overriding priority overcame this problem.
 In some cases, the Army had representatives at the factories where items were made who designated them for use by the Manhattan Project and took possession of them as they came off the assembly line.
 The molds, which needed to be surrounded by cooling water coils, proved difficult to fabricate, and went through several design changes.
 The melting kettles required stainless steel mixing blades, cooling jackets and tilting supports.
 Since each held enough high explosive to level a building, they were operated remotely, behind thick concrete walls.

 Groves felt that his fears about excessive safety were realized; reinforced concrete structures, barricades, blast proof doors, deluge systems and electrical shielding all drove up costs.
 In the end, the Salt wells Pilot Plant was completed and equipped for $16,500,000.
 The first explosives were melted, mixed and poured on 25 July 1945, missing the 100-day deadline by 15 days.